This counter started on Dec. 22, 2020

-OVER the last decade or so, it has been our privilege and pleasure to be part of a growing movement in this country, honoring the military men and women who have been injured - physically, mentally and emotionally - in the service of the nation we love, by handcrafting love-quilts for them.
+OVER nearly two decades, it has been our privilege and pleasure to be part of a growing movement in this country, honoring the military men and women who have been injured - physically, mentally and emotionally - in the service of the nation we love, by handcrafting love-quilts for them.
 Janet is a member of the Olde Schoolhouse Quilters (of Westcliffe) and of the Pueblo West Quilters Guild, groups of ladies who get together to make quilts in all sorts of patterns, mostly using patriotic fabrics.
 Various volunteers from the quilting clubs are doing the "long arm" machine-quilting of the assembled quilts, creating beautiful stitched patterns on them, and saving the quilt-makers a lot of time so they can keep making more quilts.
 Other quilters make pillowcases in which the finished quilts are stored and handed to their recipient, so each person gets a quilt and matching pillowcase.

 Around a few bends in the road from us is a dedicated retreat called Eagles Summit Ranch, which exists to offer healing and new meaning to their lives for these "wounded warriors."
 Periodic week-long rehabilitation, inspiration and learning sessions are held for new groups of injured veterans (as well as police officers and fire-fighters who have been maimed in the process of doing their job), and on graduation day for each group, we, and/or other members of our local quilting groups, are pleased to attend the ceremony.
 It is our privilege to help hand each graduate a hand-made Patriot Quilt in appreciation for all they have done, all they have endured, and all they have sacrificed in trying to make the world a better place.